Grants and fellowships awarded in this program (FAPESP Virtual Library)

 b) The description of the overheads, in this section, is informative but not normative.
 Detailed terms for using the research overhead are available in www.fapesp.br/rt

-a) Research Overhead granted to the Principal Investigators of projects in the following granting lines: Thematic, Regular, Research on Public Policies, Research on Public Education Improvement and Young Investigator Award.
+a) Fringe Benefits granted to the Principal Investigators of projects in the following granting lines: Thematic, Regular, Research on Public Policies, Research on Public Education Improvement and Young Investigator Award.
 Their purpose is to cover expenses of participation in scientific or technological meetings and in short-term research internships outside the State of São Paulo.

-a.1) The Principal Investigator is the only Co-Principal Investigator in the Young Investigator Award.
+a.1) The Principal Investigator is the only Co-Principal Investigator in the Young Investigator Grant.

-a.2) FAPESP will not grant multiple Research Overheads to the same person, even if this person is a PI in more than one project.
+a.2) FAPESP will not grant multiple Fringe Benefits to the same person, even if this person is a PI in more than one project.

-a.3) The amount awarded for Research Overhead may vary according to the funding line and is defined in the Grant Contract.
+a.3) The amount awarded for Fringe Benefits may vary according to the funding line and is defined in the Grant Term.

 b) The participation in scientific or technological meetings presupposes the presentation of a scientific paper related to the project.